Summary

 placeholders).

-For example, if you wish to select an operation for both the Override Server URL Per-Operation and the Retries sections, you can use the following:
+For example, to select an operation for both the Override Server URL Per-Operation and the Retries sections, you can use the following:

 README section | Sub-section | tag | Conditions for selection to be effective |